Pranav175-bit/jordan-sneaker-market-analysis/README.md

 Business Insights & Recommendations
         │
         ▼
-Executive Summary
-        │
-        ▼
 Interactive Power BI Dashboard
 ```

-This workflow ensures that every recommendation presented in the dashboard is supported by structured data analysis and aligned with real business questions.

 ---

-## Data Validation & Preparation

-Before beginning the analysis, the dataset was validated to ensure its quality and suitability for business analysis.

-The validation process included:

-- Reviewing the dataset structure and verifying column data types.
-- Checking for missing (NULL) values.
-- Checking for duplicate transactions.
-- Confirming the dataset was complete and consistent.
-- Creating a dedicated analysis table (`jordan_market_clean`) to separate the validated dataset from the original source data.

-The validation confirmed that the dataset required minimal cleaning and was suitable for analysis.
-All SQL queries and Power BI visualizations were built using the validated analysis table.

----

-## Exploratory Data Analysis (EDA)

-Before addressing the business questions, an exploratory data analysis (EDA) was conducted to understand the overall characteristics of the dataset.

-The exploration focused on:

-- Total number of transactions
-- Sales date range
-- Number of unique shoe models
-- Number of unique colorways
-- Distribution of sales channels
-- Distribution of product conditions

-This initial analysis provided a clear understanding of the dataset and helped identify the key dimensions for the subsequent business analysis.

----

 # Business Analysis

-The primary objective of this project is to answer business-oriented questions and transform transaction data into meaningful business insights that support data-driven decision-making.
+The SQL analysis was organized into seven business-focused domains to answer real business questions and support data-driven decision-making.

-To achieve this, the analysis is organized into seven key business domains.
-Each section addresses a specific business objective, investigates relevant business questions, and concludes with business insights and recommendations based on the analytical findings.

----

-## 1. Product Performance Analysis

-**Objective**

-Evaluate the performance of Jordan sneaker models and colorways to identify products that consistently generate strong customer demand.

-**Business Questions**

-- Which shoe models have the highest sales volume?
-- Which shoe model–colorway combinations have the highest sales volume?
-- Which colorways are the most popular across all shoe models?

----

-## 2. Profitability Analysis

-**Objective**
+The analysis covers:

+1. **Product Performance** – Evaluates sales performance across shoe models and colorways.
-Identify the products that generate the greatest financial return and evaluate overall profitability.
+2. **Profitability** – Identifies products that generate the highest financial returns and analyzes loss-making transactions.

-**Business Questions**

-- Which shoe models generate the highest total profit?
-- Which shoe models generate the highest average profit per transaction?
-- Which shoe models record the highest number of loss-making transactions?

----

-## 3. Sales Channel Analysis

-**Objective**

-Evaluate the performance of different sales channels to understand their contribution to profitability, sales performance, and inventory efficiency.

-**Business Questions**

-- Which sales channel generates the highest total profit?
-- Which sales channel generates the highest average profit?
-- Which sales channel records the highest sales volume?
-- Which sales channel achieves the fastest inventory turnover?

----

-## 4. Inventory Analysis

-**Objective**

-Evaluate inventory turnover efficiency and identify opportunities to improve inventory management.

-**Business Questions**

-- Which shoe models sell the fastest based on average inventory days?
-- Is there a relationship between inventory turnover and profitability?

----

-## 5. Product Condition Analysis

-**Objective**
+3. **Sales Channel Performance** – Compares profitability, sales volume, and inventory efficiency across different sales channels.
+4. **Inventory Analysis** – Evaluates inventory turnover and its relationship with profitability.

-Measure the impact of product condition on resale value and profitability.
+5. **Product Condition Analysis** – Measures the impact of product condition on resale price and profit.

-**Business Questions**

-- How does product condition affect resale price?
-- How does product condition affect profitability?

----

-## 6. Demand Analysis

-**Objective**

-Understand customer demand by identifying popular colorways and evaluating demand patterns across different shoe models.
+6. **Demand Analysis** – Identifies the most popular colorways and demand patterns across shoe models.

-**Business Questions**

-- Which colorways have the highest demand?
-- Do popular colorways remain popular across different shoe models?

----

-## 7. Overall Product Performance

-**Objective**

-Identify products that provide the strongest balance between customer demand, profitability, and inventory efficiency.

-**Business Question**

-- Which shoe model–colorway combinations provide the best balance of sales volume, profitability, and inventory turnover?
+7. **Overall Product Performance** – Evaluates products by balancing sales volume, profitability, and inventory efficiency.

----

-Each business question was answered using SQL Server through structured queries, followed by business insights and recommendations.
-The final findings were visualized in interactive Power BI dashboards to support data-driven business decision-making.
+Each business domain was analyzed using SQL Server, followed by business insights and recommendations.
+The final findings were visualized through interactive Power BI dashboards.

 ---